Gerry Byrne (politician): Comments on PETA pie incident

 On January 25, 2010, Fisheries Minister, Gail Shea was pied while giving a speech at the Canada Centre for Inland Waters.
 An American PETA activist, Emily McCoy, was later arrested in Burlington, charged with assault in connection with the incident.
 PETA has taken public responsibility for the incident, saying that it was part of a broader campaign against the Canadian Government's support of the seal hunt.

 In response to the pieing of the Fisheries Minister, Byrne denounced the attack on the minister as an act of terrorism.
 He commented on the 26th, "When someone actually coaches or conducts criminal behaviour to impose a political agenda on each and every other citizen of Canada, that does seem to me to meet the test of a terrorist organization."
 Byrne continued to say, "I am calling on the Government of Canada to actually investigate whether or not this organization, PETA, is acting as a terrorist organization under the test that exists under Canadian law."
 In response to his interpretation of Canadian law, PETA president Ingrid Newkirk said Byrne's reaction was "a silly, chest-beating exercise."

 Provincial politics

-In the provincial Liberal Party's 2013 leadership race, Byrne supported Humber Valley MHA Dwight Ball.
+In the provincial Liberal Party's 2013 leadership race, it was widely speculated that Byrne would enter the race.
+Byrne later decided not to run and supported Humber Valley MHA Dwight Ball.
 Byrne retired from federal politics at the 2015 election in order to run successfully provincially later that year becoming MHA for Corner Brook.

+Byrne was re-elected in the 2019 provincial election.
+Byrne was re-elected in the 2021 provincial election.

+During the Provincial Liberal Party's 2025 leadership race it was again speculated that Byrne would enter the race as a front-runner.
+He later endorsed Windsor Lake MHA John Hogan.

+On July 17, 2025, Byrne announced that he would not seek re-election.

+Cabinet minister (Provincial)

 Following the Ball Liberals forming government in the 2015 election, he was appointed Minister of Advanced Education, Skills and Labour.
 He subsequently served as Minister of Fisheries and Land Resources following a 2017 cabinet shuffle.

-Byrne was re-elected in the 2019 provincial election.

 On August 19, 2020, he was appointed Minister of Immigration, Skills and Labour in the Furey government.

+On July 19, 2024, he was appointed as Minister of Fisheries, Forestry, and Agriculture and Minister Responsible for the Public Procurement Agency.

-Byrne was re-elected in the 2021 provincial election.
+On May 9, 2025 Byrne was appointed Minister of Jobs, Immigration and Growth in the John Hogan government.